Wapitiii/waipu-tv-4k-stick/README.md

 ## Misc

 This device contains a UART port, one is able to connect to it but not able to properly interact with it (probably locked down)

+There are tools for a development board that uses the same processor, might be useful: https://dl.khadas.com/products/vim1s/